 Make sure that when you call your dog, that something good follows.
 If you only call your dog to you so you can give them a bath, or leave the dog park, or put them in their crate when you’re leaving and they find any of those things to be annoying or scary – your dog will start to make the connection that coming when called means negative things happen and their recall behavior will decrease (aka they will stop coming to you!).
 When you need your dog to join you for something you know they probably don’t want to do, walk over to them, clip their leash to their harness, and give them the “Let’s Go” cue to walk with you.

-2. Only call your dog if you are sure he will come.
+2. Only call your dog if you are sure they will come.

 Would you bet me $20 that your dog will come when you call while chasing a squirrel?
 If not, don’t use the recall cue yet in this situation.
 Skill building takes time and you shouldn’t expect your dog to do a behavior without practicing successfully in a lot of different circumstances and locations.

-3. If you call your dog and he doesn’t come, you must make it happen.
+3. If you call your dog and they don’t come, you must make it happen.

 Walk over to your dog with a high value treat (something that your dog will find comparable to whatever already has their attention).
 Put the treat right in front of their nose, and then slowly walk backwards in the direction you want your dog to follow you.
 After they have followed you a few steps, treat and leash them up to continue movement with you using your loose leash walking skills